-As a co-investigator with the On the Move Partnership, Marit Aure will be looking at employment-related geographical mobility from an international perspective.
-Her research will focus on mobility and migration related to oil and gas activity in Northern Norway, especially to the communities of Hammerfest and Kvalsund.
-She will also study young peoples’ ideas about this industry, their own futures and how their views on education and moving are related to oil and gas development.
-Aure will collaborate with other On the Move researchers to compare aspects of her research in Northern Norway with processes going on in Canada.
-In order to do so, she will also visit field sites in Canada.
-While her work will primarily focus on qualitative research, it will also draw on statistical data.
+As a co-investigator with the On the Move Partnership, Marit Aure has studied employment-related geographical mobility from an international perspective.
+Her research focuses mainly on mobility and migration and gender related to oil and gas activity in Northern Norway, especially to the communities of Hammerfest and Kvalsund.
+Aure also studies other form of migration and migrant integration, as well as women in the oil and gas industry.
+Aure collaborated with other On the Move researchers to compare aspects of her research in Northern Norway with processes going on in Canada.
+In order to do so, she visited field sites in Canada.
+Dr. Aure’s work primarily focused on qualitative research, but also drew on statistical data.

 Aure, M., & Daukšas, D. (2020).
 Lithuanian families in Norway and their fear of the Child Protection Agency.
 In J. Hiitola, K. Turtiainen, M. Tiilikainen & S. Gruber (eds.)
 Family life in transition: Borders, transnational mobility and welfare society in the Nordic countries.
 London: Routledge.
 Pp 58-68 https://doi.org/10.4324/9780429024832

 Aure, M., L. Riabova (in print) Emotions and community development after return migration in the rural Arctic in Rye, J.F. and K. O´Reilly (eds) International Labour Migration to Europe’s Rural Regions.
 Routledge

 Aure, M., Førde, A. and Brox Liabø, R. (2020) Vulnerable Spaces of Coproduction: Confronting Predefined Categories through Arts Interventions in D. Mata-Codesal, C.Maiztegi, L. Kloetzer, (eds) Participatory methods in migration research, special issue in Migration Letter.